Grants and Fellowships

 Highlighted below are a few of the grants and fellowships available to Vassar alumnae/i.
 For more information on these and other grants and fellowships, contact the Office for Fellowships and Pre-Health Advising.

 Almost thirty years ago, a generous anonymous alumna established the Time Out Grant to fund projects near and dear to the hearts of fellow alumnae/i.
 Vassar alumnae/i who have reached their 40th birthday by June 30, 2019, and wish to make a career change, or take time out to pursue a long held dream, are eligible to apply for this grant.
 You must be willing to take a full year off from your current endeavors and devote yourself full time to your project.
 Click here to apply.

 This fellowship provides up to $18,000 to graduates who wish to study a current spoken language in any country outside of the United States, preferably in conjunction with an interest in sociology, diplomatic service, or international law.
-Applicants must be enrolled in or accepted to a formal foreign language program, though they need not to have studied the language previously.
+Applicants will ordinarily be enrolled in a formal foreign language program, though they need not to have studied the language previously.
 Learn more about the Ann Cornelisen Fellowship.

-Vassar may nominate three candidates for this scholarship, which endeavors to increase awareness of Asia among future leaders in American society by sponsoring 18 young Americans each year to live and work in Asia.
+Vassar may nominate three candidates for this scholarship, which endeavors to increase awareness of Asia among future leaders in American society by sponsoring 15-18 young Americans each year to live and work in Asia.
 Candidates must be American citizens who have received at least a bachelor’s degree and who would not have reached their 30th birthday by July 1st of the year they enter the program.
 They should have a record of high achievement, outstanding leadership ability, and clearly defined interests with evidence of potential for professional accomplishments.
 Those who already have significant experience in Asia or Asian studies are not eligible.
 Learn more about the Luce Scholars Program.